 Or any other winter sports that require the use of a helmet.
 Place your hair in one or two braids to keep it out of the way and avoid knots and tangles that are usually a problem after enjoying these sports.
 This style will fit comfortably under your helmet and will leave pretty waves after you’re done.
 Moisturize your hair before braiding it by using a bit of the Balancing Conditioner as a leave-in; it contains no petrol or silicones and will keep your strands hydrated the same way you keep your body hydrated by drinking water during a workout.

 Last but not least, don’t forget to protect your hair from the cold with a gentle beanie that doesn’t create too much friction with the strands.

 Hair care after the slopes

-After your workout, pat dry the sweat.
+After your workout, dry pat the sweat.
 If there is no need to fully wash, do a co-wash: a technique used to clean the hair without shampoo that cleanses the scalp and leaves the cuticles smooth.
 The Balancing Conditioner is made without silicones so it is perfect to do a gentle co-wash anytime.
-It contains a low pH formula that has coconut oil and a lot of argan oil for daily nourishment and hydration.
-Blow dry using the warm or cold settings and absolutely avoid the higher temperatures.
+It contains a low-pH formula with coconut oil and a lot of argan oil for daily nourishment and hydration.
+Blow dry using warm or cold settings and avoid higher temperatures.
 To regain volume and texture, flip your head down and rub your scalp with your fingertips while you blow dry.

 About Dry Shampoo